-(20) This event established the Diocese of Samogitia and appointed Jogaila and Vytautas as vicars general.
+Theodoric Vrie was a historian of this event, which established the Diocese of Samogitia and appointed Jogaila and Vytautas as vicars general.
 Jerome of Prague was condemned during this event, which began in part due to the urging of Sigismund of Luxembourg. (+) Haec Sancta was issued at this council, which asserted the situational superiority of councils over popes.
 The election of Martin the Fifth ended the Great Western Schism () at, for the points, what fifteenth-century church council?